seanhaneberg/bitwise-examples/README.md

 understanding bitwise operators.

-If you're looking to enhance your debugging skills beyond source-level debugging, bitwise operators will really help you understand the CPU instruction set.
+If you're looking to enhance your debugging skills beyond source-level debugging, understand how bitwise operators work will really help you understand the CPU instruction set.

 ### Options Flags

+This particular application of bitwise operators is very common, especially in client SDKs.

 Bitwise operators are often used to track several non-exclusive boolean properties only using a single integer.